Katie Price Rocks Nike Crop Top & Joggers For Latest Outfit Post

 “You look great,” a fourth admirer commented, adding the love heart emoji.

 Price is no stranger to wowing her loyal social media audience.
-As previously reported by The Inquisitr, she looked sensational in a short gray garment that looked to be a one-piece.
-Price sported her long dark curly hair down and kept her nails short with a coat of pink polish.
+As previously reported by The Inquisitr, she looked sensational in a short gray garment that may have been a one-piece.
+She sported her long, dark, and curly hair down and kept her nails short with a coat of pink polish.
 She took a number of photos of herself inside a car and looked to have applied a full face of makeup.